EmmanuelSHS/FCC-simulation/README.md

 2. The interactive force is determined according to Lennard-Jones Potential
 3. The adjustment of the force is given by Longevin thermal condition
 4. Use a customized parameter file, parameters.txt to customize the parameters needed for calculation.

+The realization of FCC simulation is made up of several parts:
+1. a.out: The executable program that is compiled by G++;
+2. atomcfg.xyz: The output of the position of each atom at each time step, which can be used for further study, such as visualization in vmd.